Work for us : Returning to practice

 NHS Professionals fast-track Return to Practice programme

-NHS Professionals' fully-funded 30 week programme will guide you through the Test of Competence route back to registration.
+NHS Professionals fully funded 30 week programme will guide you through the Test of Competence route back to registration.
 You will receive support in preparing for the Computer-Based Test (CBT) and the Objective Structured Clinical Examination (OSCE) skills stations.

-Returning to practice as an allied health professional (AHP)
+Returning to practice as an AHP

 Depending on how long you’ve been away, you might need to take on a work placement, join a return to work course or do your own independent study to update your skills and knowledge.